-This privacy notice tells you what to expect us to do with your personal information when you provide us with information about you, your child or other family members.
+This privacy notice tells you what to expect the School to do with your personal information when you provide the School with information about you, your child or other family members.

-Barking Abbey School is the data controller of the personal information we process, unless otherwise stated.
-This means the school determines the purposes for which, and the manner in which, any personal data relating pupils and their families is to be processed.
+Barking Abbey School is the data controller of the personal information the School processes, unless otherwise stated.
+This means the School determines the purposes for which, and the manner in which, any personal data relating pupils and their families is to be processed.

 In some cases, your data will be outsourced to a third-party processor; however, this will only be done with your consent, unless the law requires the school to share your data.
 Where the school outsources data to a third-party processor.
 The same data protection standards that Barking Abbey School upholds are imposed on the processor.

-Our Data Protection Officer will oversee and monitor the school’s data protection procedures and ensure we remain compliant with the General Data Protection Regulation and Data Protection Act 2018.
-The data protection officer can be contacted via email email@example.com
+Our Data Protection Officer will oversee and monitor the School’s data protection procedures and ensure the School remains compliant with the General Data Protection Regulation and Data Protection Act 2018.
+The data protection officer can be contacted via email firstname.lastname@example.org

 What is personal information?